In January, 2023, New York’s legislature introduced A995, the Medical Aid in Dying Act.

 What is the Medical Aid in Dying Act?

-If New York’s law passes, a patient requesting aid-in-dying medication will have to be at least 18 years old, mentally capable of making and communicating health care decisions, and diagnosed with a terminal disease that will result in death within six months.
+If Death with Dignity passes in New York, a patient requesting aid-in-dying medication will have to be at least 18 years old, mentally capable of making and communicating health care decisions, and diagnosed with a terminal disease that will result in death within six months.

 Medical aid in dying does not create more deaths.
 It gives those who are dying a medical option to end their suffering.